-Redevelopment Area Modification (RAMs) - Application #RD-20-977 (No Action by the PZB required)
+Redevelopment Area Modification (RAMs) - Application #RD-20-977

 The applicant has made a significant effort in complying with the site development standards for properties within the Transit Core Subdistrict.
 The applicant has agreed to provide the required right-of-way dedications.
 The existing sidewalks adjacent to the property will be rebuilt and widened to a minimum of 8 feet with a curb and gutter.
 On-street parking improvements are proposed including the provision of 2 on-street parking spaces and landscaping for an improved pedestrian and traffic experience.